jeffshrager/IPL-V/README.md

-# Reanimation of LT, The Logic Theorist
+# Reanimation of Early Simon, Newell, and Shaw IPL-V AIs

 ---